Dr Clair Schwarz

 Current research projects include:

-Eyedrops: A Monoculogue to be published in the Special Issue of The Journal of Writing in Creative Practice Dec 2022.
+Eyedrops: A Monoculogue published in the Special Issue of The Journal of Writing in Creative Practice Dec 2022.
 The film can be viewed here: Eyedrops

 The Pastoral Turn.
 Utilising a discursive, interdisciplinary theoretical framework, the research explores the combinations of humour and challenges to wellness formed through the ludic sensibilities of recent British comedy, asking questions of the extent to which the educative imperatives within the diegesis of the storyline emphasise the pastoral and whether this can be considered a 'pastoral turn'.
 The Pastoral Turn